Practical Vim command workflow

 • <ESC>: Leave insert mode.

-• A;<ESC>: Jump to the end of the line, type ; and leave Insert mode.
+• A;: Jump to the end of the line and type ;.

 situation 1